NOTICE: The application deadline was September 13th at 11:59 PM

 - How do I apply?

+Sorry but you'll have to wait until next September.
 Just follow the link and fill out the application.
 Selection will be limited since the program is just beginning.
 Indicate if anyone you know is applying for this program too and we will try to group you together.

 - What's the schedule like?